telerik/ajax-docs/controls/dock/overview.md

 The **Telerik Docking controls** consist of **RadDock**, **RadDockZone**, and **RadDockLayout**.
-Together, they can be used to create ASP.NET applications that contain movable content regions that can be dragged around the Web page, docked into docking zones, collapsed into a minimized state and expanded to display their content, pinned in place, and so on.Using these controls, you get
+Together, they can be used to create ASP.NET applications that contain movable content regions that can be dragged around the Web page, docked into docking zones, collapsed into a minimized state and expanded to display their content, pinned in place, and so on.

+#### Key Features
+Using these controls, you get

 * A [client-side API]({%slug dock/client-side-programming/overview%}) that includes the ability to manipulate **RadDock** controls in the same way the user can move them with the mouse and numerous [client-side events]({%slug dock/client-side-programming/events/overview%}) to respond to user actions.